-Beautiful moist and easy cranberry cake, with a delicious, vanilla-flavoured crumble, baked in a skillet for a lovely, rustic dessert.
+Beautiful, moist and easy skillet cranberry cake, with a delicious vanilla-flavoured crumble, baked in a cast iron skillet for a lovely, rustic presentation.

-This cake is a winner for a number of reasons.
+This cranberry cake is a winner for so many reasons!
 First, it bakes up beautifully in a skillet.
 It is lovely and moist cake inside (thanks to the sour cream), but crunchy on the outside and on top, which is generously sprinkled with a vanilla-flavoured crumble.
 And then there’s the cranberries, that burst as they cook and infuse the cake with flavour.
 It’s a thing of beauty I tell you!

 Ingredients